-- 26.1 An employee who accrues time off in lieu (TOIL) of overtime in accordance with the applicable Award cannot lose that entitlement. - 26.2 Where an employee accrues TOIL, that is to be taken as follows: - (a) At a time agreed with the employer within 3 months of accrual; or - (b) With the agreement of the employer, may accrue up to 5 days TOIL in a financial year before being subject to a direction to take the time; or - (c) At a time directed by the employer where the employee has not taken the time within 3 months of accrual or would otherwise carry forward to the next financial year more than 5 days TOIL.
+- 30.1 An employee who accrues time off in lieu (TOIL) of overtime in accordance with the applicable Award cannot lose that entitlement. - 30.2 Where an employee accrues TOIL, that is to be taken as follows: - (a) At a time agreed with the employer within 3 months of accrual; or - (b) With the agreement of the employer, may accrue up to 5 days TOIL in a financial year before being subject to a direction to take the time; or - (c) At a time directed by the employer where the employee has not taken the time within 3 months of accrual or would otherwise carry forward to the next financial year more than 5 days TOIL.

-27. LICENSING FOR PERFORMING HIGH RISK WORK
+31. LICENSING FOR PERFORMING HIGH RISK WORK

-27.1 An employee who is required by the employer and/or required in relation to the normal duties attached to their role to possess and act upon a licence required in accordance with the National Standard for Licensing Persons Performing High Risk Work 2006 (the Standard) will upon gaining such licence, be reimbursed the cost of any preparation course, assessment/examination and the ongoing cost of maintaining the licence as prescribed by the Standard.
+31.1 An employee who is required by the employer and/or required in relation to the normal duties attached to their role to possess and act upon a licence required in accordance with the National Standard for Licensing Persons Performing High Risk Work 2006 (the Standard) will upon gaining such licence, be reimbursed the cost of any preparation course, assessment/examination and the ongoing cost of maintaining the licence as prescribed by the Standard.

-28. RECLASSIFICATION DATE
+32. RECLASSIFICATION DATE

-28.1 Where an employee makes application for reclassification to the Chief Executive in writing on a form approved by the Chief Executive, and if that application is acceded to, the operative date for that application will be no earlier than the date of lodgement and no later than three calendar months from the date of lodgement.
+32.1 Where an employee makes application for reclassification to the Chief Executive in writing on a form approved by the Chief Executive, and if that application is acceded to, the operative date for that application will be no earlier than the date of lodgement and no later than three calendar months from the date of lodgement.

-29. EMPLOYEE ENGAGEMENT
+33. EMPLOYEE ENGAGEMENT

-- 29.1 An employee will be advised in writing the terms and conditions of their employment prior to their commencement.
-Details of their engagement will include (but not necessarily be limited to): - The nature of the engagement (e.g. casual, temporary, part-time or full-time); - Classification level; and - Date of commencement. - 29.2 Employment will not commence until a prospective employee has confirmed in writing their acceptance of the offer of employment on the terms and conditions specified.
+- 33.1 An employee will be advised in writing the terms and conditions of their employment prior to their commencement.
+Details of their engagement will include (but not necessarily be limited to): - The nature of the engagement (e.g. casual, temporary, part-time or full-time); - Classification level; and - Date of commencement. - 33.2 Employment will not commence until a prospective employee has confirmed in writing their acceptance of the offer of employment on the terms and conditions specified.

-30. RECOGNITION OF UNION DELEGATES
+34. RECOGNITION OF UNION DELEGATES

-- 30.1 An employee appointed union delegate in the section or Department in which the employee is employed will, upon notification of this to the employer, be recognised as the accredited representative of the union to which the employee belongs.
-An accredited union delegate is to be allowed reasonable time during working hours, at a mutually convenient time, to interview the employer or the employer's representative on matters affecting employees whom the accredited delegate represents. - 30.2 The CE, DPC acknowledges and accepts the authority and duties of all Union elected representatives as contained in their relevant Union's constitution, rules and/or by-laws, in accordance with the detail of procedure contained in this Section. - 30.3 The CE, DPC and the Unions with members in the public sector, in the interest of harmonious employee relations, seek the co-operation of departmental managers and Union representatives in relation to this Section which reflects the abovementioned agreement.
+- 34.1 An employee appointed union delegate in the section or Department in which the employee is employed will, upon notification of this to the employer, be recognised as the accredited representative of the union to which the employee belongs.
+An accredited union delegate is to be allowed reasonable time during working hours, at a mutually convenient time, to interview the employer or the employer's representative on matters affecting employees whom the accredited delegate represents.
+Delegates participating in enterprise bargaining negotiations will be paid in accordance with this Agreement. - 34.2 The CE, DPC acknowledges and accepts the authority and duties of all Union elected representatives as contained in their relevant Union's constitution, rules and/or by-laws, in accordance with the detail of procedure contained in this Section. - 34.3 The CE, DPC and the Unions with members in the public sector, in the interest of harmonious employee relations, seek the co-operation of departmental managers and Union representatives in relation to this Section which reflects the abovementioned agreement.

-30.4 Advice of Election
+34.4 Advice of Election